What To Talk About On The Phone: Tips To Overcome Phone Anxiety

 Ask where they’ve lived or traveled

 Asking someone about different parts of the city, state, country, or world that they’ve lived in or visited can be a fruitful topic of conversation.
 If they haven’t lived elsewhere or traveled, you can get their expert opinion about their favorite parts of their hometown, state, or country.
-You could also ask them about what point they’d like to visit if they had a free plane ticket right now, or what travel-related items might be on their bucket list.
+You could also ask them about where they’d like to visit if they had a free plane ticket, or what travel-related items might be on their packing list.

 The importance of listening